Good Morning Fellow Kiwanians!

 Community Service

-Baby Crib recycling project (Kiwanis Club of Carmel Golden K, Indiana) Child Safety Health and Wellness
+Baby Crib recycling project (Kiwanis Club of Carmel Golden K, Indiana)

 Young Children: Priority One